kipraschi/calculator/README.md

 # calculator
-A calculator app made with HTML, CSS and JavaScript
+A calculator app made with HTML, CSS and JavaScript.